 During law school, Ms. Chollet participated in the Irving R. Kaufman Memorial Moot Court Competition at Fordham University and served as a Dean’s Teaching Fellow.
 She received the Dean’s Award for Outstanding Academic Achievement in Constitutional Law and of the Arthur Bolton Award for Excellence in Brief Writing.

-Ms. Chollet was recognized in 2019 and the four years prior as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+Ms. Chollet was recognized in 2020 and the five years prior as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.

-Represents a California-based Fortune 500 multinational corporation that designs and manufactures consumer electronics and computer software products in its trademark portfolio management, anti-counterfeiting, and trademark opposition and enforcement work.
-Advises the company on brand protection and market development in the United States, Asia and Europe.
+Represented a California-based Fortune 500 multinational corporation that designs and manufactures consumer electronics and computer software products in its trademark portfolio management, anti-counterfeiting, and trademark opposition and enforcement work.

 Insights View All

-St. John Fisher College, B.A., Political Science and Economics (2005) magna cum laude
+St. John Fisher College B.A.
+(2005) Political Science and Economics, magna cum laude

 U.S. District Court for the Northern District of Georgia (2009)